jhvanderschee/jekyllcodex/_without-plugin/mobile-menu.md

 ### Introduction

 If you want to add a menu to a navbar, you only have to add the menu as an unordered list with links.
 This script will take care of the rest.
 It will show the links in an inline-setting and show a hamburger with the word 'MENU' next to it.
-When you press the menu, the list items will appear below each other and the button will change into an 'X' with the word 'CLOSE'.
+When you press the menu, the list items will appear below each other and the button will change into an 'X'.

 ### How it works